 Tropes A to H

-Affably Evil: A favourite satirical approach, used with among others Blackbeard the pirate, Emperor Elagabalus and Henry VIII.
-Incan warlord Pachacuti takes it to the extreme in a chipper pop video celebrating exactly how viciously he mutilated his enemies' bodies... complete with little bouncy skulls following the lyrics.
+- Affably Evil: A favourite satirical approach, used with among others Blackbeard the pirate, Emperor Elagabalus, Athenian lawmaker Draco, William the Conqueror and Henry VIII.
+Inca emperor Pachacuti takes it to the extreme in a chipper pop video celebrating exactly how viciously he mutilated his enemies' bodies... complete with little bouncy skulls following the lyrics.

 Dr. Knox: They seemed such cultured gentlemen, I never did suspect

 That Burke and Hare were not so nice (I really should've checked!)